nestjsx/nestjs-config/README.md

 }
 ```

-You can also use the `@InjectConfig` decorator instead, as following:
+You may also use the `@InjectConfig` decorator as following:

 ```ts
 import {InjectConfig} from 'nestjs-config';

 @Injectable()
 class SomeService {